 The World Sports Car Championship of this period was contested amongst manufacturers, and Daimler-Benz had it firmly in their sights.
 Not only did it constitute another world title, but the events themselves were iconic.
 Desirable additions to any team’s palmarès, if not essential for Daimler-Benz.
 So to that end, having focused entirely on Grands Prix in 1954, Mercedes created a second Silver Arrow for their quiver.

 The 300 SLR’s origin was obvious in it’s type number – W 196 S. This was the hugely successful W 196 Grand Prix car’s chassis & running gear expanded into an open 2-seater, 3-litre, 310bhp road rocket.
 The work, as ever, of Mercedes chief designer Rudolf Uhlenhaut.
 Proclaimed as “the greatest sports racing car ever built – really an unbelievable machine” by Stirling Moss, the 300 SLR finished 1st & 2nd on it’s racing debut at the Mille Miglia in June.
 Moss and navigator Denis Jenkinson achieving a remarkable, record-breaking victory in the thousand-mile Italian road race.

 That mighty debut, in what was the third round of the championship, opened Mercedes’ account with 8 championship points.
 Ferrari lead on 18 points, having won the opening round in Buenos Aires.
 Maserati, second in the standings, had scored their 11 points consistently.
 Mercedes and Jaguar were tied on 8 – Hawthorn having won at Sebring.

 A great battle was anticipated for the next round – Le Mans on the 12th of June.

 The appalling tragedy at Le Mans that year changed everything.
 When thoughts turned again to the sports-car championship at the end of the summer, the Carrera Panamericana and the Nürburgring 1000km had already been cancelled.
 As had the German, Swiss and Spanish Grands Prix.
-Furthermore, Daimler-Benz had announced that it was withdrawing from motor sport at the end of the season.
+Furthermore, Daimler-Benz was considering withdrawing from motor sport at the end of the season.
 When Mercedes went testing at the newly-rebuilt Monza in August, they must have known that the rest of the season would be win or bust.